 Cardiff City Stadium is a 1 mile walk from the start, ideal as a warm-up before the race.

-As part of our ambition to continually improve and promote sustainable travel across all Run 4 Wales events, we’re thrilled to announce discounted space for coaches and minibuses as part of our parking service.
-This will give large groups the opportunity to travel sustainably and split the cost of parking across more people.
+As part of our ambition to continually improve and promote sustainable travel across all Run 4 Wales events, we’re thrilled to announce free parking spaces for coaches and minibuses as part of our parking service.
+This will give large groups the opportunity to travel sustainably and split the cost of travel across more people.

-Booking is one place per vehicle, priced at £8 per car and £12 per minibus/coach.
-The registration portal will close at midnight on Friday 4th October, or when spaces sell out – whichever comes first.
+Booking is one place per vehicle, priced at £8 per car (+ booking fee*) and free for minibus/coach (whilst availability lasts).
+The registration portal will close at midnight on the Friday before the race, or when spaces sell out – whichever comes first.
 We advise early booking to avoid disappointment.

 The Park Cardiff App provides a real-time map of parking availability in the city before directing you to an empty space.
 Download on iOS and Android devices or learn more here.